FallOutChonny/react-starter-boilerplate/README.md

 ## How To Add Bootstrap

 1. Set `process.env.SHOULD_USE_BOOTSTRAP` is `true` in `config/webpack/index.js`.
-2. Now webpack will load bootstrap css and js.
+2. Bootstrap css and js will load into webpack bundle.
-3. You can install `reactstrap`, its a bootstrap 4 components library for React.
+3. You can install `reactstrap`, its a bootstrap 4 components for React.

 ## Road map

-* Write README
+* README
+* Call API demo
+* Authentication Route
 * Write unit test for react components, reducers and sagas
 * Deploy a demo site
-* CLI cmd to create page
+* Use CLI cmd to create page

 ## License